caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Thing theThing = new Thing() { Theft = true };
 ```

-is effectively identical to:
+is partially identical to:

 ```
 Thing theThing = new Thing();
 theThing.Theft = true;
 ```

+The big difference here is that if `Theft` is defined with an `init` accessor, brace initialiser syntax will work but the second form will not.
+If `Theft` is defined with a private `set` or `init` accessor, neither of the above forms will work unless this code is inside the `Thing` type.

 Where the constructor is parameterless, the constructor parentheses can be omitted when using brace initialiser syntax.
-The above could also be written `Thing theThing = new Thing { Theft = true };`
+The first example above could also be written `Thing theThing = new Thing { Theft = true };`

-As above, from C# 9 onwards you can alternatively omit the type name and write `Thing theThing = new() { Theft = true };`.
+From C# 9 onwards you can alternatively omit the type name and write `Thing theThing = new() { Theft = true };`.
 However, you can't omit *both* parentheses and type name at the same time&mdash;this would clash with the syntax for an anonymous type declaration, which is described below.

 Since C# 6, you can also set the default value of an auto-implemented property when it is declared: